CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 F.Ti=Representations and Warranties of the Founders

+F.0.Sec={F.0.1.Sec} {F.0.2.Sec}:

-F.0.Sec=Except as set forth on the Disclosure Schedule, each of the Founders, severally and not jointly, represents and warrants to each Purchaser as of the date of the Closing at which such Purchaser is purchasing Shares as follows [(it being understood and agreed that any Founder’s liability for breaches of any provisions of this Section 3 shall be limited to the then current fair market value [as determined in good faith by the board of directors of the Company] of the shares of Common Stock of the Company currently owned by such Founder and such Founder [may, in his sole discretion, discharge such liability by the surrender of such shares or the payment of cash ] [shall discharge such liability by the surrender of such shares] and will terminate on the earlier of (i) [one (1) year/two (2) years] after the date of this Agreement, or (ii) the completion of an initial public offering of the Company’s Common Stock)]:
+F.0.1.Sec=Except as set forth on the Disclosure Schedule, each of the Founders, severally and not jointly, represents and warrants to each Purchaser as of the date of the Closing at which such Purchaser is purchasing Shares as follows

+F.0.2.Sec=(it being understood and agreed that any Founder’s liability for breaches of any provisions of this Section 3 shall be limited to the then current fair market value {F.0.2.1.Opt1} of the shares of Common Stock of the Company currently owned by such Founder and such Founder {F.0.2.2.Opt1}{F.0.2.2.Opt2} and will terminate on the earlier of (i) {F.0.2.3.Opt2} after the date of this Agreement, or (ii) the completion of an initial public offering of the Company’s Common Stock)

+F.0.2.1.Opt1=as determined in good faith by the board of directors of the Company

+F.0.2.2.Opt1=may, in his sole discretion, discharge such liability by the surrender of such shares or the payment of cash

+F.0.2.2.Opt2=shall discharge such liability by the surrender of such shares

+F.0.2.2.Opt3=one (1) year/two (2) years

 F.1.Ti=Conflicting Agreements